namithap10/TeCoNeRV/docs/models.md

 - `pre_finetune/pre_finetune_384x270_patch_train_480p`
 - `pre_finetune/pre_finetune_384x270_patch_train_720p`

 These are provided for reproducibility.
-Each pre-finetune checkpoint is the initialization for two downstream finetuning runs: 50-epoch patch-tubelet finetuning (without temporal coherence loss) to produce the patch-tubelet baselines, and 50-epoch TeCoNeRV finetuning (with temporal coherence loss) to produce the corresponding TeCoNeRV checkpoints.
+Each pre-finetune checkpoint is the initialization for two downstream finetuning runs: 50-epoch finetuning without temporal coherence loss to produce the patch-tubelet baselines, and 50-epoch TeCoNeRV finetuning with temporal coherence loss to produce the corresponding TeCoNeRV checkpoints.

 ## `teconerv`